LaVar Ball: Reality television

 In early July 2017, Deadline Hollywood reported that Facebook would be releasing a reality television show featuring the Ball family.
 It would be a part of a larger project for the social media website to enter the video business.
 After several weeks, it was announced that the show, called Ball in the Family, would exclusively air on Facebook on August 31, with the following episodes airing every Sunday, starting on September 10.
 It was produced by Bunim/Murray Productions, which also helped create the reality TV series Keeping Up with the Kardashians on E! and Real World on MTV.
 One impact involved with the show was that a local Lithuanian pizza shop named Tango Pizza expanded their business and revamped their menus to fit more of the American cuisine over the prior Italian specialty, including a popular special named after LaVar that's the equivalent of a meat lover's pizza.
 On February 15, 2018, Ball and his son Lonzo competed against each other on Lip Sync Battle, with LaVar winning the episode over his son.

+Health issues

+On February 19, 2025, it was revealed by TMZ that Ball had his right foot amputated due to a "serious medical issue".
+They reported that "he is in great spirits and doing well" following the procedure.
+The medical issue was later confirmed to be a foot infection triggered by diabetes.